jfallmann/diffTF_Fork/docs/chapter2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
-Default  "Treatment:factor, Condition:factor".
+Default  *conditionSummary:factor*.
+The data types of all elements listed in :ref:`parameter_designContrast`.

 Details
-  The data types of all elements listed in designContrast.
 Names must be separated by commas, spaces are allowed and will be eliminated automatically.
 The data type must be specified with a “:”, followed by either “numeric”, “integer”, “logical”, or “factor”.
+For example, if :ref:`parameter_designContrast` is specified as "*~ Treatment + conditionSummary*", the corresponding types might be "Treatment:factor, conditionSummary:factor".
+If a data type is specified as either "logical" or "factor", the variable will be treated as a discrete variable with a finite number of distinct possibilities (something like batch, for example). *conditionSummary* is usually specified as factor because you want to make a pairwise comparison of exactly two conditions.
+If *conditionSummary* is specified as "integer" or "numeric", however, the variable is treated as continuously-scaled, which changes the interpretation of the results, see the note below.

   .. note:: Importantly, if the variable of interest is continuous-valued (i.e., marked as being integer or numeric), then the reported log2 fold change is per unit of change of that variable.
 That is, in the final circular plot, TFs displayed in the left side have a negative slope  per unit of change of that variable, while TFs at the right side have a positive one.